 What is Lynch Syndrome?

-It is caused by an alteration in a group of genes called mismatch repair genes whose function is to repair errors that may arise in the DNA code which in turn stops people developing cancer.
-Some other cancers may also be associated with Lynch Syndrome such as, stomach cancer, certain types of kidney/ urinary tract cancers, small bowel cancer, brain tumours, etc.
+It’s caused by an alteration on one or more mismatch repair genes (MLH1, MSH2, MSH6, PMS2 and EPCAM)- whose function is to repair errors that may arise in the DNA code which in turn stops people developing cancer.

 Families that have Lynch Syndrome usually have more cases of colon (bowel) or womb cancer than would typically be expected.
 A number of these cases may occur at an earlier age (under 50) than they might in the general population.

 If you have a family history of colon or womb cancer and have concerns about this, speak to your GP and ask for a referral to your local genetics centre.

 Women with Lynch Syndrome are at increased risk of both womb and ovarian cancer and may be offered a hysterectomy (removal of the womb) and salpingo-oophorectomy (removal of the fallopian tubes and ovaries), usually after the age of 40.

 For women who wish to postpone preventative surgery and preserve their fertility for a few years, a hysteroscopy and biopsy may be offered once a year to look for womb cancer.
 A hysteroscopy involves passing a small camera through the cervix (the neck of the womb) to have a look at the inside of the womb.
 A small sample of the lining of the womb (biopsy) can be taken at the same time to be sent to the lab to ensure there are no abnormal cells present.